Nonreciprocal Synchronization of Active Quantum Spins: Introduction

-Our work extends the concept of nonreciprocal phase transitions to quantum systems and demonstrates how traveling-wave states emerge from a microscopic quantum model.
-Different from classical systems, the \PTsymm that is spontaneously broken occurs on the level of the microscopic quantum master equation.
-Furthermore, the time-crystalline order is stabilized by decoherence which occurs self-consistently without the need to add artificial noise or disorder.
-We expect these findings to be general and relevant for other models of nonreciprocal phase transitions in quantum systems.
+Our work extends the concept of nonreciprocal phase transitions to quantum systems.
+From the analysis of the proposed model of active quantum spins that synchronize, we are able to discuss in \cref{s:general_discussion} general implications for a broader class of active quantum systems.
+They include the engineering of antagonistic interactions, the importance of \PTsymm on the level of the microscopic quantum master equation, the role of decoherence to stabilize a nonstationary state, and the influence of measurement backaction.
+We expect these to be relevant for other models of nonreciprocal phase transitions in active quantum systems.